 - Acted for a Singapore incorporated company in relation to its joint venture dispute, involving 2 shipyards in Zhoushan, Zhejiang China.
 The on-shore joint venture partners threatened to hijack the entire interests in the shipyards which would have resulted in losses in excess of US$150 million for the client.
 Worked closely together with our Shanghai representative office as well as local PRC counsel to conduct on-shore investigations and inquiries to obtain a better appreciation of the opposing parties’ profile, and to take steps taken to retain control over the shipyards.
 The matter was settled amicably.

 - Acting for a Singapore listed company in relation to a dispute over the ownership of a hospital located in China.
 The client had purchased a 75% indirect interest in the hospital, through a Hong Kong company.
 The opposing party took steps to hijack the entire hospital through fabrication of documents and a series of fraudulent litigations.
-Commenced arbitration against the opposing party before the Singapore International Arbitration Centre, and worked closely with PRC counsel, as co-ordinating counsel and co-advisor to the client, to defend or prosecute (as the case may be) multiple litigations before the PRC Courts.
+Successfully obtained an award in excess of US$40 million against the opposing party before the Singapore International Arbitration Centre, which was enforced in Hong Kong, Taiwan and the PRC.
+He also worked closely with PRC counsel, as co-ordinating counsel and co-advisor to the client, to defend or prosecute (as the case may be) multiple litigations before the PRC Courts.